ethananselkelly/recipease/README.md

 Recipease was created using Node 14.15.
 Please make sure you have the proper packages installed using yarn install

-The database is designed to work with Postgres/SQL.
+The database is designed to work with PostgresSQL.

 > $ createdb recipease_development